-- A: We expect that the spin-off will be effective on , 2020, provided that the following conditions have been satisfied or waived by SunPower and subject to SunPower's obligations under the Investment Agreement with TZS: - the consummation in all material respects of the Internal Transactions; - all corporate and other action necessary in order to execute, deliver and perform the Separation and Distribution Agreement and to consummate the transactions contemplated thereby by each of us and SunPower having been obtained; - the receipt by SunPower of the written opinion of Jones Day regarding the qualification of the distribution as a transaction that should be generally tax-free to SunPower shareholders for U.S. federal income tax purposes under Section 355 of the Internal Revenue Code of 1986, as amended (the "Code"); - the SEC declaring this Form 20-F effective under the Exchange Act, and no stop order suspending the effectiveness of this Form 20-F being in effect and no proceedings for that purpose being pending before or threatened by the SEC; - copies of this Form 20-F having been mailed to record holders of SunPower shares as of the record date for the spin-off; - the actions necessary or appropriate under U.S. federal, U.S. state or other securities laws or blue sky laws (and comparable laws under foreign jurisdictions) having been taken or made; - the receipt of all necessary government approvals required to consummate the spin-off; - no order, injunction or decree issued by any governmental authority of competent jurisdiction or other legal restraint or prohibition preventing consummation of the spin-off being in effect;
+- A: We expect that the spin-off will be effective on August 26, 2020, provided that the following conditions have been satisfied or waived by SunPower and subject to SunPower's obligations under the Investment Agreement with TZS: - the consummation in all material respects of the Internal Transactions; - all corporate and other action necessary in order to execute, deliver and perform the Separation and Distribution Agreement and to consummate the transactions contemplated thereby by each of us and SunPower having been obtained; - the receipt by SunPower of the written opinion of Jones Day regarding the qualification of the distribution as a transaction that should be generally tax-free to SunPower shareholders for U.S. federal income tax purposes under Section 355 of the Internal Revenue Code of 1986, as amended (the "Code"); - the SEC declaring this Form 20-F effective under the Exchange Act, and no stop order suspending the effectiveness of this Form 20-F being in effect and no proceedings for that purpose being pending before or threatened by the SEC; - copies of this Form 20-F, or a notice of internet availability thereof, having been mailed to record holders of SunPower shares as of the record date for the spin-off; - the actions necessary or appropriate under U.S. federal, U.S. state or other securities laws or blue sky laws (and comparable laws under foreign jurisdictions) having been taken or made; - the receipt of all necessary government approvals required to consummate the spin-off; - no order, injunction or decree issued by any governmental authority of competent jurisdiction or other legal restraint or prohibition preventing consummation of the spin-off being in effect;

-- our shares to be distributed to SunPower shareholders having been accepted for listing on the NASDAQ (subject to official notice of issuance); and - all of the conditions precedent to completion of the investment contemplated by the Investment Agreement (other than certain conditions of TZS) having been satisfied or waived.
+- our shares to be distributed to SunPower shareholders having been accepted for listing on the NASDAQ (subject to official notice of issuance); and - all of the conditions precedent to completion of the investment contemplated by the Investment Agreement having been satisfied or waived, including the funding into escrow of the final remaining portion of the TZS investment.